Non-local electrodynamics in ultra-pure PdCoO$_{2}$: Measurements on P d C o O PdCoO2

-The measured surface resistance for wavevector along the $c$ axis, shown in Figure 4a, exhibits a clear frequency-dependent crossover from local to non-local electrodynamics.
+The measured surface resistance for wavevector along the $c$ axis, shown in \cref{fig:out_of_plane}(a), exhibits a clear deviation from classical $R\sim\sqrt{\omega}$ behavior.
 The observation of non-local electrodynamics in this orientation is surprising: as per the ineffectiveness concept, this means that electrons must be able to propagate in and out of the skin layer within a single mean free path.
-However, the nearly cylindrical geometry of the Fermi surface means that in this orientation, electrons propagate at a shallow angle relative to the skin layer (Figure 4c).
+However, the nearly cylindrical geometry of the Fermi surface means that in this orientation, electrons propagate at a shallow angle relative to the skin layer (\cref{fig:out_of_plane}(c)).
 PdCoO\textsubscript{2} is often described as electronically two-dimensional or quasi-two-dimensional, as supported by its low-temperature resistivity anisotropy of $\rho_{c}/\rho_{a}\approx1000$ \cite{Hicks2012}.
 However, in a perfectly two-dimensional material, the ASE would be completely suppressed.
 Its presence here is a result of the subtle warping of the Fermi surface along $k_{z}$, as was resolved by quantum oscillations, and highlights the limitations of a purely two-dimensional description of transport properties in PdCoO\textsubscript{2}.
 This observation has implications for DC transport measurements.
 To date, studies have focused on how resistivity varies when restricting in-plane dimensions; these results imply that size effects will also be present while varying thickness along the $c$ axis.
-The crossover to non-local electrodynamics occurs at an estimated skin depth on the order of \SI{100}{\nano\meter}.
+We estimate that the maximum skin depth over our measured frequency range is on the order of \SI{100}{\nano\metre}.
 This implies that size effects are likely to be especially important to thin films, which have been the subject of recent growth efforts \cite{Harada2018,Brahlek2019,Sun2019}.